 AVS gives you a way to check if the shopper placing the order is the same person as the credit card holder, which is more likely if the billing address details match.

-How is AVS helpful in accepting cross border payments?
+How is AVS helpful in accepting international payments?

 As a security feature, AVS can automatically reject potentially fraudulent transactions — which is great news for businesses looking to reduce their fraud and chargeback ratios.